-As COVID-19 creates or enhances inequity, including already poor health disparities, disability and inadequate economic opportunities, how are cities embedding equity as a fundamental principle of recovery planning?
+As Covid-19 creates or enhances inequity, including already poor health disparities, disability and inadequate economic opportunities, how are cities embedding equity as a fundamental principle of recovery planning?

-The City of Louisville is taking the opportunity to tackle systemic racism and deliver dynamic economic growth through via the Build Back Better program.
-One city taskforce is focusing on ensuring that there are economic opportunities for graduates and a promise for two-years of college tuition free at local public institutions.
-In the process, the city is trying to engages Louisvillians to seek innovative ideas from residents and community leaders and adapt or accelerate existing government and community-led projects to tackle challenges presented or exacerbated by the COVID-19 pandemic.
+The City of Louisville, US, is taking the opportunity to tackle systemic racism and deliver dynamic economic growth through the ‘Build Back Better, Together’ program.
+One city taskforce is focusing on ensuring that there are economic opportunities for graduates and a promise of two years of college tuition free at local public institutions.
+In the process, the city is trying to engage Louisvillians to seek innovative ideas from residents and community leaders and adapt or accelerate existing government and community-led projects to tackle challenges presented or exacerbated by the Covid-19 pandemic.

-Practice: Greater Manchester Recovery PlanThe Greater Manchester approach to addressing inequality includes ensuring that no businesses or individuals are left behind due to the digital divide in the city.
+Practice: Greater Manchester Recovery Plan.
+The Greater Manchester approach to addressing inequality includes ensuring that no businesses or individuals are left behind due to the digital divide in the city.
 It also aims to focus school re-opening on ensuring that disadvantaged students do not fall further behind.

-Practice: London Resilience Fund is supporting small businesses and civic societies to address issues including inequality
+Practice: London Resilience Fund is supporting small businesses and civic societies to address issues including inequality.

-Lesson: COVID-19 Response and Communities as part of the SolutionWorking with informal communities was essential to Monrovia’s success in combatting Ebola, as their input and trust was necessary to manage quarantine internally rather than through coercion.
+Lesson: COVID-19 Response and Communities as part of the Solution.
+Working with informal communities was essential to Monrovia’s success in combatting Ebola, as their input and trust was necessary to manage quarantine internally rather than through coercion.
 Communication with community activists, public health officials, and religious groups was essential to combatting misinformation during that epidemic.

-Opinion: Ensuring an equitable recovery: Disability inclusion in post-disaster planning – Disability-inclusive recovery is about creating equal opportunities through the removal of barriers.
+Opinion: Ensuring an equitable recovery: Disability inclusion in post-disaster planning.
+Disability-inclusive recovery is about creating equal opportunities through the removal of barriers.
 We can do this by gathering baseline disability data and incorporating that in post-disaster needs assessments, by mainstreaming disability inclusion in the recovery program, and by recommending specific interventions.
 Importantly, persons with disabilities should be consulted throughout the process.